siddharth-mandaliya/uav-obstacle-avoidance/README.md

 # uav-obstacle-avoidance

-Input waypoint file is in the input folder.
-Obstacles are provided in form of waypoint file in the input folder.
-ROI option is used to determine the location of the obstacle and height is used to determine the radius of the obstacle.
+The input waypoint file can be found within the 'input' folder.
+Obstacle data is provided in the form of waypoint files within the same directory.
+The Region of Interest (ROI) option is employed to ascertain the obstacle's location, while the height parameter determines its radius.

-Output with modified waypoint file is saved in the output folder.
+Any modified waypoint files are saved in the 'output' folder for convenient access.